 Do you have any age limits on your trips?

-If any clients are under 18 they must be accompanied by a parent/guardian.
+If any clients are under 18 they must normally be accompanied by a parent/guardian.
 For safety reasons we are unable to take anyone under the age of 14 on our regular hikes.
 If you have small children and wish to book a walk then please contact us to arrange a private guiding day tailored around your needs.
-There is no upper age limit.
+There is no upper age limit for our hikes.

 What happens if the weather is very bad on the day of the hike?